michaelbjacobson/ruby-ttt/README.md

 select the game mode, their symbol, and which player should make the first move.

 It goes without saying that I test-drove the development of the original refactor, the class extraction and also the implementation of new functionality.
-I used the Rspec testing framework with the Simplecov gem to monitor test coverage.
+I used the RSpec testing framework, with the Simplecov gem to monitor test coverage.
 Some tests written early on were later made redundant and hence removed from the test suite.
 In total I am making use of 46 tests, which give total coverage of 96%.
 I had difficulties unit testing recursion and so opted to implement a more feature-oriented test structure for some recursion-dependent functionality.
 I would love to learn more about effective testing of recursion!

+##### Part Two